ToontownBattlefront/Toontown-Battlefront/README.md

 ### *Toontown Crystal is a remake of Disney's dead MMO, Toontown Online.* ###

 ## Commiting ##
 Please do **not ** change one file per commit.
 Please change as many as you want, unless you're commiting two changes to the source code.
-Feel free to fix / add anything wanted in to-do list [here](https://github.com/vincent15k/Toontown-Crystal-Master/issues/2).

 ## Removing ##
 If you wish to remove someone else's commit, please consult them, or a head staff member first.
 If you do not abide this rule, it will lead to punishment.